 Let’s look at 1&1 hosting vs. GoDaddy based on pricing, features, performance, usability, and customer service.

 The primary problem with comparing hosting companies is that it’s tough to truly compare apples to apples.
-If you look at 1&1 hosting vs. GoDaddy specifically, it’s even more confusing since they structure their plans just slightly differently (ie, you can’t really compare GoDaddy’s starter tier (‘Economy’) with 1&1 hosting’s starter tier (‘Unlimited’).
+If you look at 1&1 hosting vs. GoDaddy specifically, it’s even more confusing since they structure their plans slightly different (ie, you can’t really compare GoDaddy’s starter tier (‘Economy’) with 1&1 hosting’s starter tier (‘Unlimited’).
 Here are their respective pricing grids.

 Let’s look at what you are really buying when you purchase shared Linux hosting (if you don’t have a specific need for Windows, then you should be using Linux).
 You are really buying domain connectivity (ie, you own a domain and you can tell it to direct visitors to a specific server to serve up your website), databases (ie, usually a mySQL database that stores all the info about your site so it can generate webpages), and disk space (ie, storage space to keep files that get served up on your webpages).

 GoDaddy and 1&1 hosting often run promotions (find 1&1’s latest promo here and GoDaddy’s latest here) so that can always throw off pricing comparisons by a couple bucks.
 However, the points for better value go to GoDaddy.
 While they do cap databases (and don’t say so in the chart), 1&1 does as well.
 And GoDaddy rapidly adds more overall value to the packages as you increase in price.

 The other plans are nearly identical with some marketing upsells and features differences here and there.

 If you are judging GoDaddy vs. 1&1 hosting solely based on pricing – GoDaddy wins slightly.
 However, pricing isn’t often the only goal of purchasing a web host.
 And you may not need unlimited databases.
 Often other features do matter, so I like to look at those separately.

 Both 1&1 and GoDaddy offers plenty of freebies and add-ons to their hosting plans.
 They both offer a free or discounted domain name for a year with purchase of a hosting plan.